HiPERCAM/hipercam/docs/reduction.rst

 Bias frames
 ===========

+All CCD images come with a near-constant electronic offset called the bias which ensures that the counts are always positive and helps ensure optimum readout properties.
+This offset does not represent genuine detected light and must be subtracted off any image.
+The standard approach is to take a set of zero illumination frames quickly to avoid the build-up of counts either from light leakage or thermal noise.

 Bias frames can be quickly taken with |hiper|.
 All dome lights should be off, the focal plane slide should be in to block light, and ideally the telescope mirrors closed.
 Bias frames should be taken in clear mode with the shortest